andrewaguiar/mini_search_server/README.md

 # Mini Search Server

 A mini search server based on `mini_search` gem that uses postgres as secure storage and mini search to implement textual searching.

 ## Configuration

   - **DATABASE_URL**: Postgresql database url.
   - **DEFAULT_CORE_LANG**: Default core lang support.
-  - **DOCUMENT_TABLE_NAME**: The name of table used by mini search server to store documents in postgres.
+  - **DOCUMENT_TABLE_NAME**: The name of table used by mini search server to store documents in postgres default 'documents'.

 ## Endpoints

-Mini Search Server follows restfull style in its endpoints.
+Mini Search Server follows restful style in its endpoints.

 ### Indexing a document